Every inbound marketing resource recommends that you develop buyer personas for your target audience.

 Obtain audience data through Facebook’s Audience Insights.

-You can access the tool via Ads Manager or by its direct link.
+You can access the tool via Ads Manager.

 When you enter Audience Insights, this will be your dashboard.